AI In Education Market Size and Share

 Geography Analysis

-North America holds 38.80% of 2024 revenue, boosted by deep venture-capital pools, dense cloud datacenters, and a culture of early technology adoption.
+North America holds 38.80% of 2024 revenue in the AI in education market, boosted by deep venture-capital pools, dense cloud datacenters, and a culture of early technology adoption.
 Microsoft and Khan Academy now provide free AI tutoring for US educators, supporting rapid penetration despite uneven state guidance.
 Canada’s federal grants for AI research fuel a pipeline of spin-out EdTech ventures, and both nations benefit from mature broadband infrastructure that supports high-bandwidth AI applications.

 Asia-Pacific leads growth at 44.20% CAGR as governments embed AI into compulsory curricula.
 China’s eight-hour requirement for first-graders anchors durable demand, while Japan integrates AI across core subjects under its new teaching guidelines.
 India leverages Microsoft’s global skilling program, having trained 14 million residents, to bridge capability gaps.
 A composite of public-private projects propels the AI in education market size in Asia-Pacific toward leadership by 2030.